eduardocamaratta/prompt-config/README.md

 ## Shell

 If you are using either Zsh on Mac or Bash on WSL/Linux, you can directly use the RC files from this repository.

-## Configuring VSCode

-I recommend just syncing your settings.
-In case of first installation, here goes a tip on how to configure the font:

-1. Open Windows settings and check for the actual font name.
-In this case, it's "FiraCode NFM" (for Monospace).
-2. Configure VSCode as follows:
-    * `"editor.fontFamily": "'FiraCode NF'"`
-    * `"terminal.integrated.fontFamily": "'FiraCode NFM'"`
-    * `"editor.fontLigatures": true`

 ## Installation Script